 In the first part, we cover some basic concepts in games and markets, including Zero-sum Game and General-sum Game, Nash Equilibrium, Market Equilibrium, Correlated Equilibrium and Regret Minimization.
 Algorithms for finding such equilibria in will be presented.

 Concerning equilibrium, one fundamental question is how good an equilibrium is.
 Prisoner Dilemma is a canonical example to show that Nash Equilibrium can be very bad.
 Efficiency measures and techniques, e.g. Price of Anarchy and Smoothness, will be covered.

 In the second part, we address another fundamental question concerning equilibrium: how an equilibrium is reached.
-We will introduce and study a number of simple game/market dynamics, e.g. Tatonnement and Proportional Response Dynamic, aiming to explain how equilibrium can be reached in a highly distributed environment, in which individual agents can access very limited local information only.
-We will also look into an interesting special case of Linear Fisher/Exchange market, for which non-trivial flow-type algorithms are developed.
+We will study a number of simple game/market dynamics, e.g. Tatonnement and Proportional Response Dynamic, aiming to explain how equilibrium can be reached in a highly distributed environment, in which individual agents can access very limited local information only.
+We will also look into an interesting special case of Linear Fisher/Exchange market, for which flow-type algorithms were developed.